vaginessa/dns-wiki/CustomScripts.md

 To stop the DNS resolve of, and HTTP request to, clients3.google.com on every connection to any Wifi Access Point:
 > adb shell su -c "settings put global captive_portal_server 127.0.0.1"

 > adb shell su -c "settings put global captive_portal_detection_enabled 0"

 To stop the resolve/request for 2.android.pool.ntp.org on every boot (even with network time disabled!):
 > su -c "settings put global ntp_server 127.0.0.1"

-If you want AFWall+to report failures on your rules, you must manually "exit" from the script on error.
-E.g.:

-<pre># Try to apply my custom rule, but report any failure (and abort)
-$IPTABLES -A "afwall" --destination "192.168.0.1" -j RETURN || exit</pre>

-<pre># Try to apply another custom rule, but ignore any errors on it
-$IPTABLES -A "afwall" -p TCP --destination-port 80 -j "afwall-reject"</pre>

 How do I view blocked IP address?
 ---------------------------------